tc39/source-map/source-map-rev3.md

 Note: &lt;url> is a URL as defined in RFC3986; in particular, characters outside the set permitted to appear in URIs must be percent-encoded.

+Note: &lt;url> maybe a data URI.
+Using a data URI along with “sourcesContent” allow for a completely self-contained source-map.

 Regardless of the method used to retrieve the source mapping URL the same process is used to resolve it, which is as follows:

  When the source mapping URL is not absolute, then it is relative to the generated code’s “source origin”.
 The source origin is determined by one of the following cases: